How Much Do You Get Paid to Donate Sperm? All Your Questions Answered

 Donation centers are regularly updating policies and practices to address ethical questions that come up about sperm donation and assisted reproduction.

-Every few years, it seems, a news story reveals another serial sperm donor with hundreds of offspring.
-Check the details, though — in many of these cases, the donor worked with the recipients privately (a.k.a. a “known donor”), not through a donation center.
+News stories in recent years have uncovered serial sperm donors with multiple offspring.
+Check the details, though — in many of these cases, the donor worked with the recipients privately (aka a “known donor”), not through a donation center.

 Most donation centers set a limit on the number of births or recipients per donor.

-The U.S. Food and Drug Administration (FDA), which regulates sperm donation (and other organ and tissue donation), doesn’t set a legal offspring limit.
-Instead, the American Society for Reproductive Medicine (ASRM) sets guidelines for the industry and recommends a limit of 25 births per population of 800,000 (roughly the size of Seattle).
+The FDA, which regulates sperm donation (and other organ and tissue donation), doesn’t set a legal offspring limit.
+Instead, the American Society for Reproductive Medicine sets guidelines for the industry and recommends a limit of 25 births in a population of 800,000 (roughly the size of Seattle).

 Many donation centers set limits well below the ASRM guideline — around 25 families in the U.S. per donor is a common maximum.